Nerene Virgin: Awards

+Virgin was in her mid-teens when she was crowned Miss Sepia Toronto.
+She expected that this would lead her to be a contestant in the Miss Canada pageant but was later told that a Black girl would not be allowed to compete.

+Previously, in February 2012, she was honored for professional achievement and with a Rev. John C. Holland Award, named after her great-uncle.
+Virgin received an Illuminesence Award in 2014.
 On May 2, 2016, it was announced that Virgin was named one of Canada's 100 Accomplished Black Canadian Women.
-Previously, in February 2012, she was honored for Professional Achievement and had received a Rev. John C. Holland Award, an award named after her great-uncle John Christie Holland.
-Virgin also received an Illuminesence Award in 2014.
-Virgin was in her mid-teens when she was crowned Miss Sepia Toronto.
-She had expected that this would lead her to be a contestant in the Miss Canada Pageant but was later told that, at that time, apparently a black girl would not be allowed to compete.